Related items

 Create a relationship

 Some relationships are created automatically.
-For example, when you create a test for a feature, a Covering Test relationship is formed between the test and its feature.
+For example, when you create a test for a feature, a Covering Test relationship is created between the test and its feature.

 You can also manually add relationships between items.